 In Act Two of the opening night, the stakes increase manifold.
 After the last-minute cast reshuffles in Act One, there is additional drama off-stage than on-stage.
 What’s more?
 We also get to see the characters singing our favorite, “We’re All in This Together” and their rendition of “Breaking Free.”

 With season 1 wrapping up its musical neatly, season 2 has been reported to revolve around a completely new musical — we don’t know which one yet.
 Creator Tim Federle confirmed this in a statement, where he said: “It’s going to be a different musical.
 We’re circling a title right now that I’m really excited about.
 It’s definitely outside of the Troy and Gabriella world.”

 High School Musical: The Musical: The Series Trailer:

-Check out the very high school and very musical trailer of the first season of ‘High School Musical: The Musical: The Series’, here.
+While we wait for an update on season 2, you can check out the very high school and very musical trailer of the first season of ‘High School Musical: The Musical: The Series’, right below: